kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-14-mind-repetition.md

 ---
+template: post
-title: "Mind Repetition"
+title: Mind Repetition
-slug: "mind-repetition"
+slug: mind-repetition
-date: "2018-02-15T02:53:00.000Z"
-tags: ["Books","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-02-15T02:53:00.000Z'
-description: "*Lather.
+description: >-
+  Lather.
 Rinse.
-Repeat.* When working on personal-growth, getting better, and working towards out goals, repetition is key.
-It takes discipline and doing that task every day to form it into a habit..."
+Repeat.
+When working on personal-growth, getting better, and working towards out goals, repetition is key.
+It takes discipline and doing that task every day to form it into a habit...
+category: Books
+tags:
+  - Books
+  - Personal Growth
 ---

 *Lather.
 Rinse.
 Repeat.* When working on personal-growth, getting better, and working towards out goals, repetition is key.
 It takes discipline and doing that task every day to form it into a habit which while hopefully lead to success.
 Sir John Hargrave proposes 3 different ways that can help "remind your mind" with these goals.